Sunday, October 26, 2014

 Video Summaries

-In this video, Michele Bennett explains how to create a QR code.
+How to make an Audio QR code In this video, Michele Bennett explains how to create a QR code.
 This skill is new to me, and I was surprised at how simple the process actually is.
 She discusses how Kindergarten teachers use QR codes in their classroom for reading purposes.
 The teachers record themselves reading a story, and the children are able to listen the story before going into their reading groups.

 iPad Centers